divvungiellatekno/course-HU-2018-2021/2019_Creutz/CreutzV2020.md

 * constraint grammars for both disambiguation and error detection, as well as for selecting or filtering speller suggestions based on context
 * uses valency info and semantic tags to avoid reliance on (faulty) morphology and syntax
 * new research comming out of this:
-  * improvements to sentence detection (near-perfect results possible)
+  * improvements to sentence border detection (near-perfect results possible)
   * improvements to tokenisation and whitespace handling - we can detect compounds erroneously written apart (not very well handled or not at all by most other grammar checkers)

 ### Grammar checker flow chart: